 4. Recognizing systemic (or institutional) racism.

-Lastly, this might be obvious, but it’s important to keep front of mind: this is bigger than individual racism — there’s, of course, major systemic racism.
+Lastly, it’s important to keep front of mind: this is bigger than individual racism — there’s, of course, major systemic racism.
 It’s not just about people making offensive jokes, there’s an entire system in place that keeps people of color out of power and from accruing wealth — for example, redlining, the school to prison pipeline, housing discrimination, the wealth gap, healthcare discrimination, mass incarceration, police brutality, and much more.
 I’m looking forward to watching this series to keep learning.

 To help support organizations doing good work, many people have asked where to donate.
 Here are some great places: NAACP, Black Mamas Matter, Equal Justice Initiative and Thurgood Marshall College Fund.
 Please leave other recommendations in the comments, if you have them.